-Dimme Sumerian Demon home image home image
+Dimme Sumerian home image home image

 In the ancient Mesopotamian pantheon, a rich tapestry of deities, spirits, and mythological beings thrived.
 Among these, the Sumerian civilization, one of the earliest in human history, gave birth to a fascinating and enigmatic figure known as Dimme, a female demon whose presence in Sumerian mythology is both intriguing and mystifying.
 Although relatively lesser-known than some of the more prominent deities, Dimme's story and significance shed light on the complexity of Sumerian belief systems and the diverse array of supernatural beings that populated their world.